Charles O. Andrews: U.S. Senator

 On November 3, 1936, voters elected Andrews to Congress as a Democrat to the United States Senate to fill the vacancy caused by the death of Park Trammell.
-In early October 1940, a story spread that he would rather be a federal judge than a US Senator.
+In early October 1940, a story spread that he would rather be a federal judge than a U.S. Senator.
 After this it was speculated that US President Franklin Delano Roosevelt would appoint Andrews to a federal judge seat in Tampa.
-This speculation later ended in late October when US Senator Claude Pepper from Florida met with President Roosevelt to discuss possible candidates to succeed Judge Ackerman's and Pepper was informed by officials that he exceeded the administrations age limit of 60 as he was 62.
+This speculation later ended in late October when U.S. Senator Claude Pepper from Florida met with President Roosevelt to discuss possible candidates to succeed Judge Ackerman's and Pepper was informed by officials that he exceeded the administrations age limit of 60 as he was 62.
 Andrews was re-elected in 1940 without opposition in the general election.
-Andrews continued to serve until his death in Washington, D.C. on September 18, 1946.
+Andrews continued to serve until his death in Washington, D.C., on September 18, 1946.

-Notably in 1943 he would attempt to repeal the Chinese Exclusion Act.
-On September 30, 1943 Andrews proposed S.1404 in the Senate which would have repealed the Chinese Exclusion Act and was identical to the bill which was proposed by Warren Magnuson of Washington in the House of Representatives.
-Ultimately, the bill proposed by Andrews did not go through as the Senate Committee on Immigration decided that it would be quicker to go through the House bill.
+Notably, in 1943, he would attempt to repeal the Chinese Exclusion Act.
+On September 30, 1943, Andrews proposed S.1404 in the Senate, which would have repealed the Chinese Exclusion Act and was identical to the bill that was proposed by Warren Magnuson of Washington in the House of Representatives.
+Ultimately, the bill proposed by Andrews did not go through, as the Senate Committee on Immigration decided that it would be quicker to go through the House bill.
 The House bill would end up passing the House and later the Senate before being signed into law on December 17 by President Roosevelt.

-During his time in the United States Senate he was chairman of the Committee on Enrolled Bills (Seventy-ninth United States Congress), served with the Committee on Public Buildings and Grounds (79th Congress), on the Special Committee on Reconstruction of the Senate Roof and Skylights (79th Congress).
+During his time in the United States Senate, he was chairman of the Committee on Enrolled Bills (Seventy-ninth United States Congress), served with the Committee on Public Buildings and Grounds (79th Congress), and on the Special Committee on Reconstruction of the Senate Roof and Skylights (79th Congress).
 He is interred in Greenwood Cemetery.